probabilistic-numerics/probnum/CONTRIBUTING.md

 Code quality is an essential component in a collaborative open-source project.

 - All code should be covered by tests.
-We use the [pytest](https://docs.pytest.org/) framework.
+ProbNum uses the [pytest](https://docs.pytest.org/) framework.
 Every time a commit is made [Travis](https://travis-ci.org/probabilistic-numerics/probnum) builds the project and runs the test suite.
 - Documentation of code is essential for any collaborative project.
 ProbNum uses the [NumPy docstring format](https://numpydoc.readthedocs.io/en/latest/format.html).